-Chris Bouchard is a British film director born in Bristol, U.K.
+Chris Bouchard is a British film director based in London.

 Chris was fascinated by stories from a very young age, and would spend his spare time immersed in books, reading anything from classic fantasy and science fiction to mystery, suspense and crime.
 He was from a musical family and when he won a place in Gloucester Cathedral Choir, he toured the U.S. and Canada.
 He also took part in the filming of BBC television drama series THE CHOIR (1995), appearing in most episodes.
 Being on a major television set at the age of 11, was the spark that would kindle his interest in film-making.